 Designing virtual pets to foster mindfulness and collaborative practices

 Getting people to write down the properties of concepts (dog: “is furry”, “has four legs”, etc.) has long been a method used by psychologists and linguists to learn more about how people conceptualize word meanings, but the pace of research is slowed by two major challenges: the difficulty of collecting large amounts of data, and the variability in the descriptions produced by study participants.
 WordBots, a game in which you describe objects by selecting from a list of pre-defined properties or writing your own, aims to solve both of these problems.
-The versions in the video and photo above have since been supplanted by a somewhat simplified version for use in controlled experiments.
+The version in the video above has since been supplanted by a somewhat simplified version for use in controlled experiments.

-An adaptive MIDI rhythm game
+Auditivity, an adaptive MIDI rhythm game

 My first complete project in XNA, this is a music game that makes letters appear to the beat of any MIDI file you may choose to load.
 The player’s job is to press the letters before they reach the center orb.
 After using the C# MIDI Toolkit to interpret the MIDI file, it guesses at the most prominent notes and makes letters appear in appropriate locations at appropriate times.
 Surprisingly addictive!